jebeyer/jebeyer.github.io/index.md

 Hello!

+I am a postdoc at the [Instituto de Matemáticas](https://www.matem.unam.mx/) of the Universidad Nacional Autónoma de México (UNAM) in Mexico City, working with [Christof Geiß](https://www.matem.unam.mx/~christof/) and [José Simental](https://sites.google.com/view/jsimental).

-I completed my PhD in mathematics at the [University of Oklahoma](https://math.ou.edu/), working under the direction of [Greg Muller](https://math.ou.edu/~gmuller/).
+I completed my PhD in mathematics at the [University of Oklahoma](https://math.ou.edu/), under the direction of [Greg Muller](https://math.ou.edu/~gmuller/).
 My math genealogy can be viewed [here](./2025/06/18/math-genealogy.html).

 My mathematical research interests include cluster algebras, skein algebras, and other things at the intersection of algebraic geometry, low-dimensional topology, and combinatorics.
 More information is on the [research](./research.html) page.

-Beginning Spring 2026, I will be a postdoc at the [Instituto de Matemáticas](https://www.matem.unam.mx/) of the Universidad Nacional Autónoma de México (UNAM) in Mexico City.

 ### Contact